aws-samples/hyperledger-on-kubernetes/eks/README.md

 ls -l eks-c9-keypair.pem
 ```

-The public DNS for the EKS worker nodes and the EC2 bastion instance was printed to the terminal by the script you ran
+The public or private DNS for the EKS worker nodes and the EC2 bastion instance was printed to the terminal by the script you ran
 in Step 1.
 You can obtain the DNS from there, otherwise the EC2 instances are easy enough to identify the EC2 console.
 Replace the public DNS in the statements below with the public DNS of either your EC2 bastion instance or EKS worker nodes,
 and check the path to your keypair file.
+As mentioned above, if you created the worker nodes in a private subnet there will
+be no public DNS.
+You will need to SSH to the worker node from the bastion using the private DNS.
+The keypair file was copied
+to the bastion for you by the script in Step 1, so SSH into the bastion, then SSH into the worker nodes.

 Now SSH into each worker node and install the EFS utils: